Follow That Dream: Plot

 Trouble soon follows.
 King has the Kwimpers cut off from all social assistance from their home state.
-As the area is technically outside the jurisdiction of any law enforcement, two gamblers (Jack Kruschen and Simon Oakland) soon set up a raucous casino in a trailer.
+As the area is technically outside the jurisdiction of any law enforcement, two gamblers soon set up a raucous casino in a trailer.
 They attempt to buy the Kwimpers' land and belongings, but Pop refuses to sell at any price.

-Shortly thereafter, Toby rejects the advances of an amorous social worker named Alicia Claypoole (Joanna Moore), an ally of King.
+Shortly thereafter, Toby rejects the advances of an amorous social worker named Alicia Claypoole, an ally of King.
 In an act of revenge, she begins legal action to have the children taken away from Pop and make them wards of the state.

 Toby becomes the new community's sheriff and tries to quell the noise coming from the casino every night.
 His presence as a law-enforcement officer causes the casino patrons to flee.
 The gamblers bring in a team of hit men from Detroit to eliminate Toby and build a bomb to destroy the Kwimpers' home.
 However, Toby naively but successfully deals with the casino's armed thugs, and after Holly innocently returns a bag (containing the bomb) left under their front porch by their neighbors, the casino trailer blows up.
 The gamblers cut their losses and flee, convinced they are lucky to be leaving with their lives.

 In the end, Toby's earthy wits and honesty win over the judge at the children's custody hearing.
 The judge orders the children to be returned to Pop and also praises the Kwimpers' pioneer spirit in his statement to the court.
 The family happily returns to its new land and home.
 Holly also gets Toby to recognize that she is now a grown woman, and it is implied they will soon marry.